why-not-try-calmer/openSUSE-Conference-2021/slides.md

 How did we get into documentation?
 The egoistic reasons

-Ddocumenting something tests your understanding of it.
+Documenting something tests your understanding of it.

 Committing to documentation is a nice incentive for learning.